 How to Make Arroz con Pollo (Spanish Chicken and Rice):

-1st step: Bloom saffron in white wine (this just means soaking- it infuses the flavor of the saffron to the wine).
+1st step: Bloom saffron in white wine (this just means soaking- it infuses the flavor of the saffron into the wine).

 2nd step: Pat chicken dry to remove excess moisture (this creates a better sear).
 Sprinkle with salt and pepper, then sear chicken to a nice light golden brown.
 Note: They do not need to be fully cooked yet and will continue to cook with the rice.

 3rd Step: Remove chicken from pan, add chopped red bell peppers and onions.
-Sautee.
+Sautee until onion is translucent.

 4th Step: Add rice.
 Sauté for a few minutes.
 Then, add your saffron wine, and chicken stock.
 Then- Add chicken on top of rice and liquid mixture.
 Simmer on low-medium heat.